Kantele: Playing

 The kantele has a distinctive bell-like sound.
 The Finnish kantele generally has a diatonic tuning, though small kanteles with between 5 and 15 strings are often tuned to a gapped mode, missing a seventh and with the lowest pitched strings tuned to a fourth below the tonic, as a drone.
 Players hold the kantele in their laps or on a small table.
 There are two main playing techniques, either plucking the strings with the fingers or strumming unstopped strings (sometimes with a matchstick).
 Small kanteles and concert kanteles have different, though related, repertoires.

 Music

-There have been strong developments for the kantele in Finland since the mid-20th century, starting with the efforts of modern players such as Martti Pokela in the 1950s and 1960s.
+There have been strong developments for the kantele in Finland since the mid-20th century, beginning with the efforts of modern players such as Martti Pokela in the 1950s and 1960s.
 Education for playing the instrument starts in schools and music institutes up to conservatories and the Sibelius Academy, the only music university in Finland and the site of significant doctoral research into traditional, western classical and electronic music.
 A Finnish luthiery, Koistinen Kantele, has also developed an electric kantele, employing pickups similar to those on electric guitars, which has gained popularity amongst Finnish heavy metal musicians such as Amorphis.
 American harpist Sylvan Grey has recorded two albums of Kantele music featuring her own compositions.